JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/077_Binary_Tree_General_129._Sum_Root_to_Leaf_Numbers.md

     }
 }

-public class SumRootToLeaf {
+public class Solution {
     // Function to calculate the total sum of all root-to-leaf numbers public int sumNumbers(TreeNode root) {
         // Call the helper function with the initial sum (currentSum) as 0 return dfs(root, 0);
     }
-    // Helper function to perform DFS
-    private int dfs(TreeNode node, int currentSum) {
+    // Helper function to perform DFS, which takes a `node` and the `currentSum` formed by the path from the root to this node private int dfs(TreeNode node, int currentSum) {
-        // If the node is null, return 0 if (node == null) {
+        // If the node is null, return 0, as there's no path to sum if (node == null) {
             return 0;
         }
         // Update the current sum by multiplying the previous sum by 10 and adding the node's value currentSum = currentSum * 10 + node.val;
-        // If we reach a leaf node, return the current sum as this is a root-to-leaf number if (node.left == null && node.right == null) {
+        // If we reach a leaf node, return the current sum this is the path sum if (node.left == null && node.right == null) {
             return currentSum;
         }